rays all time home run leaders

 His first full year in the majors was a doozy in 2007.
 Through 548 plate appearances, Upton slashed .300/.386/.508 with 24 home runs, 25 doubles, 22 steals, 82 RBI, and 86 runs scored.
 His speed stayed consistent throughout the rest of his Rays tenure, but the power was up-and-down.

 Upton never stole fewer than 30 bases in a season following that 2007 campaign.
 This included three straight performances of 40-plus steals from 2008-10.
-He followed up those 24 homers with just nine in 2008, but the right-handed hitter made a steady climb prior to departing for Atlanta.
+He followed up those 24 homers with just nine in 2008, but the right-handed hitter made a steady climb before departing for Atlanta.
 Upton then hit 11 homers in 2009, 18 in 2010, 23 in 2011, and then a career-high 28 in 2012.

 Through the end of July during that 2012 campaign, Upton had hit just nine homers before slugging 19 over the final two months.
 This included 12 dingers with a .902 OPS in September.